MultiCraft/repixture/mods/rp_tnt/API.md

 ## `tnt.boom(pos, radius, sound)`

-High-level TNT explosion.
+Blows up a TNT node.
-Immediately blows up a TNT node at `pos`, removes nodes, drops items, damages entities, spawns particles.
+This will remove the TNT node, cause an explosion at `pos`, removes nodes around it, drops items, damages entities, spawns particles and plays a sound effect.

 Parameters:

-* `pos`: Position of TNT node.
+* `pos`: Position of the TNT node.
 The TNT node is required!
 * `radius`: Explosion radius (default: read from `tnt_radius` setting)
 * `sound`: Sound name for explosion (default: `tnt_explode`)